 Once you have filled out the application form, you must post it to the local authority by freepost.
 There is no need to put a stamp on the envelope.

-There is more information on local elections on the website of the Department of Environment, Community and Local Government
+There is more information on local elections on the website of the Department of Housing, Planning, Community and Local Government

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.